ssbc/ssb-config/README.md

 * `local` means connections can only come from the same network, i.e. same wifi.
 * `public` means connections can come from anywhere on the internet.

-Some protocols only work in particular scopes. `unix` socket requires fs access, so it only works for the device scope. `onion` (tor) routes connections through a distributed network, so it only works if you are fully connected to the `public` internet.
+Some protocols only work in particular scopes. `unix` socket requires file system access, so it only works for the device scope. `onion` (tor) routes connections through a distributed network, so it only works if you are fully connected to the `public` internet.
 Some mesh networks are really large, so they might seem public.
-Some overlay networks, such as cjdns and ZeroTeirOne create a fake local network that is publically accessable (these should be manually configured as public addresses!)
+Some overlay networks, such as [cjdns](https://github.com/cjdelisle/cjdns/) and [ZeroTier](https://www.zerotier.com/) create a fake local network that is publically accessible (these should be manually configured as public addresses!)

 most ssb peers just have a local and device scopes. pubs require a public scope.